Indonesians leave homes near erupting volcano and airport closes due to ash danger

 MANADO, Indonesia (AP) — Indonesian authorities closed an airport and residents left homes near an erupting volcano Thursday due to the dangers of spreading ash, falling rocks, hot volcanic clouds and the possibility of a tsunami.

-The crater emitted white-gray smoke continuously during the day Thursday, reaching more than 500 meters (1,640 feet ) above the peak.
+The crater emitted white-gray smoke continuously during the day Thursday, reaching more than 500 meters (1,600 feet) above the peak.

 People have been ordered to stay at least 6 kilometers (3.7 miles) from the 725-meter (2,378 foot) mountain.
 More than 11,000 people live in the affected area and were told to leave.
 At least 800 have done so.